gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 For a moment, Gaeston didn't move, then– "No!"
 Erileine shouted, as Gaeston lowered his bow.
 Without thinking, she threw herself at Thomas.
 Her shoulder hit him in the chest.
-He cursed and grabbed a guyline to save himself from falling.
+He cursed and grabbed a guyline to save himself from falling over the side.

 Erileine threw her weight onto the rudder.
 The *Presumption* tilted sharply.
 Donaien's spear clattered to the deck as he grabbed the